OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 The [maintenance app](https://github.com/OfficeForProductSafetyAndStandards/infrastructure/blob/master/maintenance/README.md) is used to display a holding page while the app is down for maintenance.

-### Infrastructure

-The [infrastructure repo](https://github.com/OfficeForProductSafetyAndStandards/infrastructure) contains Terraform code to set up some ancillary infrastructure for things like monitoring and alerting.

 ### Accounts

 #### GOV.UK Platform as a Service